ejmr/LNVL/docs/Instructions.md

 ### say ###

 This instruction prints dialog to the screen.

-**Value:** The string to display.

-**Actor:** If this is nil then LNVL displays the value as-is.
-If the actor is non-nil then it must be an `LNVL.Character` object, in which case the properties of that character affect the display of the dialog (for example its color).
+The table for its action function requires the following properties:

+1. `content`: A string representing the dialog to say.